TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/Index.rst

    You can read more about the lifecycle of objects in the chapter :ref:`object-lifecycle`

-Domain Objects need to be transferred into a persistent state if the need to be available across several page loads.
-This is done in Extbase by putting the Domain objects into a Repository.
-When the script finished its work, the Repository saves the volatile data in a persistent state.
+Domain objects need to be transferred into a persistent state if the need to be available across several page loads.
+This is done in Extbase by putting the domain objects into a repository.
+When the script finished its work, the repository saves the volatile data in a persistent state.
 Normally, this is the database that is used by TYPO3 but may, for example, also, be a text file.

-This chapter deals with the necessary steps to persist the data of a Domain Object.
-First, the Domain Objects have to be prepared to make them persistable in the underlying database.
+This chapter deals with the necessary steps to persist the data of a domain object.
+First, the domain objects have to be prepared to make them persistable in the underlying database.
 Most extensions get their input data from the Backend; thus, the input forms that receive the data must be configured.
-Subsequently, the Repositories which serve as an interface to the Domain Object are created.
+Subsequently, the repositories which serve as an interface to the domain object are created.

 Those steps are sufficient for most of the simple extensions.
 However, bigger projects often need more complex queries to the persistence layer, as